wxlin1983/ahodslr/README.md

 # ahodslr

-This is a dslr control library wrapper that can be used to control Canon DSLR.
-Support for Nikon is not done because I don't have a Nikon camera anyway.
+This is a dslr control library wrapper that can be used to control Canon DSLR on MS Windows.
+Support for Nikon is not done because I don't have a Nikon camera (yet).

 You will need to download Canon SDK from the official website.
 I suggest you updating your camera to the latest firmware, otherwise this code might not work.